-Kos Town is the thriving and exciting Island capital over on the east coast of the island.
+Kos Town (Kos City) is the thriving and exciting Island capital and main port on the east coast of the island.
 If this is your first time in Kos, then I recommend that you stay here.
 Why?
 Well, Kos Town has a bit of everything.

 Kos Town is the perfect place to start if you want to explore the fascinating ancient Greek history of this island.
 It is home to the Ancient Agora Ruins, the city center of Kos in ancient Greek times.
 You should also visit the Archaeological Museum Of Kos, which houses a treasure trove of ancient Greek artifacts, including spectacular pottery, jewelry, and intricate mosaics.

 Kos Town is just a few kilometers away from the spectacular ancient ruins of Asklepieion.
 This place, founded in the 5th century BC, was a center of healing dedicated to Asclepius, the god of medicine.

 Hippocrates, the father of modern medicine, was trained here, so it’s a ruin of incredible historical significance.
 This ancient sanctuary has an impressive setting rising above the hills behind Kos Town.
 You can explore the many terraces of the ruins and learn all about this forerunner of modern hospitals.

 Kos Town is also home to some of the best historical and cultural attractions on the island such as Eleftherias Square, Neratzia castle, the iconic Palm Tree Avenue, Casa Romana, Ancient Hellenistic Gymnasium, and the Roman Odeon.

 Then, back in Kos Town, you can enjoy a wealth of entertainment.
 If you are a nightlife lover, then you will find excellent places to drink and dine, from bargain street food and simple tavernas to top international restaurants and sophisticated nightclubs hosting DJ’s from all over the world.